-We also applied BARCW to this simulated data set.
-Figure \ref{fig_barcm} shows that the minority opinions are down-weighted by BARCW, which assumes that all rankers share the same opinion.
+Table \ref{tab:BARCM} shows the accuracy (measured by the Rand Index) of the {\it maximum a posteriori} (MAP) estimate of the clustering indicators and the posterior expected number of clusters from the BARCM model with different hyperparameters, averaged over 100 simulated datasets.
+From Table \ref{tab:BARCM}, the results are relatively robust with respect to different choices of priors, although a large value of $\tau_{\alpha}$ leads to a slight overestimation of the number of clusters.
+Intuitively, this may be due to the fact that a larger value of $\tau_{\alpha}$ implies a larger signal noise ratio, thus requesting more consistent rankings among rankers in the same cluster and encouraging more clusters of rankers.

+Here we also explore the performance of BARCW when there are indeed mixture subgroups of rankers with different ranking opinions, i.e., using a weighting strategy to construct a ``consensus".
+We fit the BARCW model under the prior that $\tau_\alpha = 1$, $\tau_\beta = 10$ and $\nu_\alpha = \nu_\beta = 1$.
+Figure \ref{fig:boxplot_weight}(b) shows the box plots of the posterior means of weights for rankers in different clusters over all 100 simulated data sets from Scenario I, which demonstrates that the majority opinions are up-weighted by BARCW, while the other opinions are down-weighted.
+This is intuitive and expected since BARCW assumes that all rankers share the same opinion.
 As a result, BARCW reinforces the majority's opinion in rank aggregation.
-In practice, we recommend to apply BARCM to check if there are several sizable ranker subgroups.
-By studying rankers' heterogeneity, we can better understand our ranking data even if we seek only one aggregated ranking list.
+By studying rankers' heterogeneity using either BARCW or BARCM, we can better understand our ranking data even if we seek only one aggregated ranking list.